-Consider this, you put in those 70 hours of hard work in creating the QA automation scripts for the new login UI for your app, and after seeing the results for one sprint, your Product Manager decided to change the UI again.
-While you are happy to do the dev again, but your face becomes red and angsty thinking about creating those QA automation scripts for the 30 most important customer devices all over AGAIN!
+Consider this: You’ve put in 70 hours of hard work in creating the QA automation scripts for your app’s new login UI.
+Yet after seeing the results for one sprint, your Product Manager decides to change the UI again.
+While you’re happy to perform the development again, your face becomes red with angst when you begin thinking about creating those QA automation scripts for the 30 most important customer devices all over again!

-Or imagine it’s testing day and you’re looking forward and going about your testing on Sofy, your favorite No-Code QA automation platform, recording more specifically and you accidentally make an in-correct touch on the screen which navigates you to a section that was never a part of your test case.
+Or try this one: It’s testing day.
+You’re looking forward and going about your testing on Sofy, your favorite no-code QA automation platform, and you accidentally press something on the screen that navigates you to a section that was never a part of your test case.
 Oops.

-Upon doing so you’ll be seeing our new UX design to make things easier for you and your test case editing efforts.
-For this instance let’s assume you never wanted to select ‘Estonia’ and instead wanted to select ‘Russia’ for this particular test case.
-Well, not to worry all you have to do is click on that screen (Step 1)
+Upon doing so, you’ll see Sofy’s new UX design.
+This makes things easier for you and your test case editing efforts.
+For this instance, let’s assume you never wanted to select “Estonia” and instead wanted to select “Russia”.
+Well, don’t worry, all you have to do is click on that screen (Step 1)

-- In order to delete the performed action, you can click the trash can icon, resultantly this action will be removed from the test case altogether.
+- In order to delete the performed action, you can click the trash can icon, and then this action will be removed from the test case altogether.

-- Clicking on the edit icon will enable you to change the action performed, lets see how
+- Clicking on the “Edit” icon will enable you to change the action performed.

-You can however over different elements and select a new element you want to interact with, In this case upon hovering over ‘Russia’ and clicking on it updated the action; make sure you click on the ‘Save’ button after.
-Moving forward, instead of clicking on ‘Estonia’ the click will be performed on ‘Russia’ during playback.
+You can hover over different elements and select a new element you want to interact with.
+In this case, hovering over “Russia” and clicking on it updated the action.
+Make sure you click on the “Save” button after.
+Moving forward, instead of clicking on “Estonia”, the click will be performed on “Russia” during playback.

-You can also edit the ‘Xpath’ manually or add a new ‘Xpath’ directly by manipulating the Xpath field which will result in the selection of a new element on the device screen.
+You can also edit the “Xpath’ manually” or add a new “Xpath” directly by manipulating the Xpath field.
+This will result in the selection of a new element on the device screen.

-The action of selecting ‘Estonia; has now been replaced by the action of clicking ‘Russia’.
-Once you hit ‘Save Changes’ Sofy will update this change and you’re all set.
+The action of selecting “Estonia” has now been replaced with the action of clicking “Russia”.
+Once you hit “Save Changes”, Sofy will update this change.
+Now you’re all set.

-In case you want to maintain separate copies of the test case, keep the original and the edited test case in the test case repository you can click ‘Save As’ which will allow you to store the edited test case by a new name.
+If you want to maintain separate copies of the test case, keep the original and the edited test case in the test case repository.
+To do this, click “Save As”.
+This will allow you to store the edited test case with a new name.

-This feature also allows you to add static delays, in case of a delayed API response or waiting for an element to load.
-You can click here and select the time delay you want to add between two steps,
+This feature also allows you to add static delays, in case of a delayed API response or if you’re waiting for an element to load.
+You can click here and select the time delay you want to add between two steps.

 As you can see, in just a few clicks you can now maintain and run your QA automation testing forever.
-No more headache of maintenance, scrambling through tools and platforms, running tests on ad-hoc devices or emulators.
+No more maintenance headaches, scrambling through tools and platforms, running tests on ad hoc devices or emulators.
 Say hello to Sofy!